Daniel Pavlev: Club career

-He was raised in the youth teams of Chievo and started playing for their Under-19 squad in the 2016–17 season.
+Pavlev was raised in the youth teams of Chievo and started playing for their Under-19 squad in the 2016–17 season.
 He began receiving call-ups to the senior squad in the summer of 2019.

 He made his Serie B debut for Chievo on 26 September 2020 in a game against Pescara.
 He substituted Luca Palmiero in the 89th minute.

 On 10 August 2021, he signed a two-year contract with Viterbese.